MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-appendix/multiplayer-how-tos.md

 # Multiplayer tasks

-This topic contains information on how to implement specific tasks related to using Multiplayer 2015.
+This article shows how to implement specific tasks related to using Multiplayer 2015.

-* Subscribe for MPSD session change notifications
-* Create an MPSD session
-* Set an arbiter for an MPSD session
-* Manage Title Activation
-* Make the user joinable
-* Send game invites
-* Join a game session from a lobby session
-* Join an MPSD session from a Title Activation
-* Set the user's current activity
-* Update an MPSD session
-* Leave an MPSD session
-* Fill open session slots during matchmaking
-* Create a match ticket
-* Get match ticket status

 ## Subscribe for MPSD session change notifications